Getting Started

 env.update(all=True)

-Pass use_cached_ontologies=True to start with an empty container that only fills when you explicitly call add/update.
+Pass use_cached_ontologies=True to start with an empty container that only fills when you explicitly call add or update.

-Documentation lives under docs/ with its own pyproject.toml.
-To build or preview the site:
+The documentation lives under docs/ with its own pyproject.toml:

 cd docs